 The Advisory Council shall be chaired by the Secretary of Health and Human Resources or his designee.
-The Advisory Council shall select a vice-chairman from among its membership.
-A majority of the members shall constitute a quorum.
-The Advisory Council shall meet at least two times each year and shall meet at the call of the chairman or whenever the majority of the members so request.
+The Advisory Council shall select a chairman and vice-chairman from among its membership.
+A majority of the members shall constitute a quorum unless the Advisory Council adopts a policy by the affirmative vote of a majority of the Advisory Council members that allows for a lesser number of members to constitute a quorum, which shall be no less than nine members.
+The Advisory Council shall meet at least two times each year and shall meet at the call of the chairman-or, whenever the majority of the members so request, or upon the Board's submission of regulations to the Advisory Council for approval.